grafik-agency/wpengine-pipe/README.md

 ## Tips

 - Backup notifications are sent to the git email
-- You can get the install ID by via the wpengine API.
+- You can get the install ID via the wpengine API.